Azure/azure-sdk-for-js/sdk/policy/arm-policy/README.md

 });
 ```

-#### browser - Authentication, client creation and get policyAssignments as an example written in JavaScript.
+#### browser - Authentication, client creation and getByPolicyMode dataPolicyManifests as an example written in JavaScript.

 ##### Install @azure/ms-rest-browserauth